kovardhini-creator/Prodigy_DS_5/README.md

 4. Accidents by Time of Day – Line Chart

-# Each visualization is generated using Matplotlib and Seaborn to clearly present accident trends.
+5.Each visualization is generated using Matplotlib and Seaborn to clearly present accident trends.

-📘 How to Use
+# How to Use

 1. Open the notebook in Google Colab or Jupyter Notebook.